-- 3.2.16 Incorporate transit stops and amenities into the public frontage areas along primary corridors (such as Garey Avenue) and within development along secondary arterials such as White Avenue and Towne Avenues.
-Certain transit services, such as bus rapid transit or express service may necessitate including a very limited number of stops within the mainline section of Holt or Garey Avenue to meet performance specifications for the individual service point at the Downtown Metrolink station and transit center. - 3.2.17 Consider expansion of the Pomona Transit Center to adjacent properties may need to be evaluated should increase service require it. - 3.2.18 Continue to coordinate with local transit agencies to maintain a high level of bus (or equivalent) service running along Garey Avenue and connecting to the North Metrolink station and the Downtown Pomona Transit Center.
+- 3.2.16 Incorporate transit stops and amenities into the public frontage areas along primary corridors (such as Garey Avenue) and within development along secondary arterials such as White Avenue and Towne Avenue.
+Certain transit services, such as bus rapid transit or express service may necessitate including a very limited number of stops within the mainline section of Holt or Garey Avenue to meet performance specifications for the individual service point at the Downtown Metrolink station and transit center. - 3.2.17 Consider expansion of the Pomona Transit Center should increase service require it. - 3.2.18 Continue to coordinate with local transit agencies to maintain a high level of bus (or equivalent) service running along Garey Avenue and connecting to the North Metrolink station and the Downtown Pomona Transit Center.